astrskai/astrsk-ai-docs/docs/card/character-card.md

 ## Lorebook Panels

-You can create multiple lorebooks to store detailed information, facts, or memories about your character and their world.
+You can create multiple lorebook entries to store detailed information, facts, or memories about your character and their world.
 Each lorebook entry includes:
 - **Lorebook Name:** A title for your lorebook entry.
 - **Keywords:** Words or phrases that trigger this lorebook entry to be recalled by the AI.
-- **Recall Range:** Set the scan depth to determine how many messages are checked for triggers.
+- **Recall Range:** The scan depth to determine how many messages are checked for triggers.
 - **Description:** The detailed information or facts contained within this lorebook entry.

 ![Lorebook Panel](./images/lorebook-panel.png)